MoaadEZZ/todo.sh/README.md

 -d "id" : delete a task using its id (numbre).

--l : list all tasks of the day or a specific day by specifing it.
+-l : list all tasks of the day.

 -s "title" : search for a task by its title.